CPotts82/Credit_Risk_Analysis/README.md

 ## Results

 The results of this analysis focus on the accuracy, precision, recall, and F1 scores (as defined above) for each model.
 There were 4 different resampling techniques applied: oversampling, undersampling, combination sampling and ensemble learning.
-The results for each model are shown below along with a brief description of each type of resampling technique.
+The results for each model are shown below.

 ### OverSampling Models:
 ### Naive Random Oversampling: